 What causes Crohn’s disease?

-Crohn’s disease has no known cause.
-Certain factors may increase your risk of developing the condition, such as:
+There’s no known cause of Crohn’s disease.
+Certain factors may increase your risk of developing the condition, including:

-- Autoimmune disease: Bacteria in the digestive tract may cause the body’s immune system to attack healthy cells.
+- Autoimmune disease: Bacteria in the digestive tract may cause the body’s immune system to attack your healthy cells.